 APTs may use one or more of the following attack vectors to compromise its targets:

 Once a victim is compromised, the attacker’s deployment can vary.
 They may deliver a made-in-house malware that is tailored for the specific target, they could use a commonly available malware or deploy by living-off-the-land, an approach that utilizes dual-use tools that are already present in the network to minimize the possibility of being detected.

 Some examples of malware families used by APT groups:

-APT groups are here to stay.
+Advanced Persistent Threats groups are here to stay.
 In fact, every few weeks there is news of a new APT operation being detected.
-Just recently it came to light that APT groups linked to China and Vietnam are spreading Covid-19 themed phishing, APT groups have been known to attempt breaching the World Health Organization to gain information on vaccines, testing, and treatments, while a Russian APT group is attacking institutions related to Covid-19 research and vaccine development to steal intellectual property.
+Just recently it came to light that APT groups linked to China and Vietnam are spreading Covid-19 themed phishing attacks, APT groups have been known to attempt breaching the World Health Organization to gain information on vaccines, testing, and treatments, while a Russian APT group is attacking institutions related to Covid-19 research and vaccine development to steal intellectual property.

-Defending against APTs requires a multilayered approach, including:
+Defending against Advanced Persistent Threats requires a multilayered approach:

 Advanced Persistent Threats represent a critical cybersecurity threat that organizations can’t afford to ignore.
 With the risk of having all their private data exposed, Deep Instinct offers a robust prevention-focused solution to APTs that prevent them from being able to infiltrate in the first place.